satyapan/pslines/README.md

 pslines requires some standard python libraries: numpy, matplotlib, astropy, datetime.

 # Installation
-pslines can be installed using pip:
+pslines can be imported as a python module:
 ```
-pip install pslines
+import sys
+sys.path.append('/path/to/cloned/repo/pslines')
+from pslines import *
 ```

 # Documentation